How Do You Know What You Need Between Humidifier vs Dehumidifier

 Humidifier vs dehumidifier: Frequently Asked Questions

-The difference between dehumidifier vs humidifier is like the difference between day and night.
+The difference between a dehumidifier and a humidifier is like the difference between day and night.
 However, it is not so obvious to everyone.

 Therefore, we decided to cover every question possible about the differences between dehumidifiers and humidifiers.

 Do I need a humidifier or a dehumidifier?

 This depends on many things, but chief among them is the season and the status of your indoor air.
 For example, if the humidity in your home is lower than 30 percent, you need a humidifier.
 This can be a warm mist or cool mist humidifier to increase humidity to 40 to 50%.

 If your indoor humidity level is more than 60%, you need a dehumidifier to suck the moisture out of the air.
 Therefore, you can see that if you live in a place that experiences extreme summers and winters, you will need to buy both the humidifier and dehumidifier.

 In winter, when you switch on the heating system, the heat dries the air too much.
 Therefore, you need to increase the humidity.

-If there has been a leak or flooding in any part of your home, you need a dehumidifier.
-A basement dehumidifier can come in handily when your basement has been flooded.
+If there has been a leak or flooding in any part of your home, you need a big dehumidifier for mold.

 Can a dehumidifier be used as a humidifier?

 This is not possible at all.
 The reason for this is that a dehumidifier lowers humidity, while a humidifier increases it.

-Therefore, the humidifier or dehumidifier debate is similar to a debate about the north pole vs south pole.
+Therefore, the humidifier or dehumidifier debate is similar to a debate about the North Pole vs. the South Pole.
 Therefore, you can never use one in place of the other.